Infinite dimensional sequential compactness: Sequential compactness based on barriers: Introduction

 We start in Section \ref{barrierssection} by studying the general theory of barriers and stating many results that are the main tools used in our proofs in later sections.

 In Section \ref{sectionpositiveresults} we study the classes of $\alpha$-sequentially compact spaces and prove some basic results.
 For this definition to make sense, we will show that this property depends mostly on the rank of a given barrier and not on the particular recursive structure of it.

-We also show that sequentially compact spaces of small character and compact bisequential spaces are $\alpha$-sequentially compact for every $\alpha<\omega_1$.
+In Section \ref{examples} we show that sequentially compact spaces of small character and compact bisequential spaces are $\alpha$-sequentially compact for every $\alpha<\omega_1$.
+As a Corollary, we obtain that many classical classes of compact spaces are $\alpha$-sequentially compact for every $\alpha$.
+We close the section with some comments on angelic spaces and we point out that a space constructed in \cite{kubistopologicalramsey} and improved in \cite{corralnRamsey} is an angelic space that fails to satisfy the Ramsey property, answering a question of Knaust \cite{knaustarray}.

-In Section \ref{counterexamplessection} we present the constructions of the main counterexamples of spaces that are $\beta$-sequentially compact but not $\alpha$-sequentially compact for $\beta<\alpha$, under the assumption of $\frak{b}=\frak{c}$.
-We also analyze the relation with the properties mentioned in Section \ref{sectionpositiveresults} that imply $\alpha$-sequential compactness.
+In Section \ref{counterexamplessection} we present the constructions of spaces that are $\beta$-sequentially compact but not $\alpha$-sequentially compact for $\beta<\alpha$, under the assumption of $\mathfrak{b}=\mathfrak{c}$.
+We also analyze further the properties mentioned in Section \ref{sectionpositiveresults} and their relation to $\alpha$-sequential compactness.

-Finally, in section 5 we present and discuss a number of cardinal invariants associated to these classes of spaces, and give some applications of them in the topological realm.
+Finally, in section \ref{Cardinalinvariants} we define and discuss a number of cardinal invariants associated to these classes of spaces, and give some topological applications.

 Our terminology and notation is mostly standard.
-In particular $\cN(x)$ stands for the collection of open neighborhoods of $x$ and for a finite set $\{b_0,\ldots,b_n\}\in[\w]^{<\w}$, we will always assume that it is written in an increasing way.
+In particular $\cN(x)$ stands for the collection of open neighborhoods of $x$ and for a finite set $\{b_0,\ldots,b_n\}\in[\w]^{<\w}$, we will always assume that it is written in increasing order.

-We will be using a number of classical cardinal invariants of the continuum including $\p\a\r$, $\p$ $\b$, $\s$, $\d$, $\r$, $\r_\sigma$ and others.
+We will be using a number of classical cardinal invariants of the continuum including $\p\a\r$, $\p$ $\b$, $\s$, $\d$, $\r$, $\r_\sigma$.
 We refer the reader to \cite{blasscardinal} for the background on these cardinals.

 Given an almost disjoint family $\cA$ on a countable set $N$, we define its \emph{Franklin space} as then the one point compactification of $\Psi(\cA)$, i.e., $\cF(\cA)=\Psi(\cA)\cup\{\infty\}$.
 Our counterexamples are almost exclusively Franklin spaces.
-For more on ad families and $\Psi$ spaces see \cite{michelferpsispaces}.
+For more on almost disjoint families and $\Psi$-spaces see \cite{michelferpsispaces}.

-Any other set-theoretic notions and terminology are standard and can be found in \cite{kunenbook} and we refer the reader to \cite{engelking} for topological terminology.
+Any other set-theoretic notion and terminology is standard and can be found in \cite{kunenbook} and we refer the reader to \cite{engelking} for topological terminology.